 Now, on deciding to caulk, or should I say seal, at my chimney, I think historically I would have reached for a PL Premium product or perhaps OSI Quad (and okay, maybe in idk Sandstone or some other mortar-ish color).
 Both of these sealants are polyurethane-based and offer excellent adhesion.
 They are great for all (read: low) temperature use, and are said to be both paintable and self-tooling.

 This time, though and you probably guessed, I was going to go with the 3.0.
-On first glance, I am drawn most notably to a few of its characteristics.
+On first glance, I note a few of its characteristics.
 DAP 3.0 is water resistant in 30 minutes, can be applied at extreme temperatures (20-120 degrees), is Low VOC and has low odor.
 Unlike Polyurethane, and don’t even think about trying it with Silicone, DAP 3.0 is paintable but paintable in 30 minutes.
 (Okay, I did miss a little opportunity to test that here.)

 I learned, though, there are some nuisances with working with 3.0.
 First, you might notice that this sealant “slumps” a little … a little more than most caulks you may have used.
 And while I had come to the conclusion that this was an effect of the product’s desire to self-tool, my experience tells me, and well – the directions on the tube too, that smoothing this sealant may perhaps be best.

-I will point out too that while I did want to do a good low temperature test on this product, I couldn’t get my old lazy butt off the couch when it was around 30 degrees the week before.
+I did want to do a good low temperature test on this product, I couldn’t get my old lazy butt off the couch when it was around 30 degrees the week before.
 This is important of course because it effects dry time.
-That said, it was around 55 when I applied mine, and I noted quickly that if I waited just a little for the sealant to cure, I got better results.
-What I mean – at that temperature and at about 20 minutes, I could smooth the sealant easily and almost like putty – spreading and molding it almost, with zero mess and zero need for a rag.
+That said, it was around 55 when I applied mine.
+And I noted quickly that if I waited just a little for the sealant to cure, I got better results.
+What I mean – at that temperature and at about 20 minutes, I could smooth the sealant easily and almost like putty.
+Spreading and molding it almost, with zero mess and zero need for a rag.
 (Though it is still a good idea to have one on hand.)

 If you are creating “pull off points” as you are smoothing, peaks like the one I picture below, either you are not waiting long enough or your tool (i.e. your finger, gloved as DAP would recommend) is not quite moist enough.
 Give a modest, but thorough wetting to your finger as you work.
 Re-moisten often and don’t wait toooo long for it to cure.

 And either way, I was happy enough with how well the sealant went on.
-I will likely be looking to test its paintability as we now move into … you can’t be caught sitting on the couch kinda weather.
+I tested its paintability as we moved into “you can’t be caught sitting on the couch” kinda weather.
 And maybe I could go around the rest of the chimney, too, cleaning. ha!

-Happy Caulking all and thanks for reading. ~jb
+Happy Caulking all and thanks for reading.
+For more reviews of industry leading products, please see our category – Reviews. ~jb

 According to DAP: “DAP 3.0 is paintable in 30 minutes which helps complete the job faster and saves time.
-In addition, DAP 3.0™ is 100% waterproof and is water resistant in 30 minutes which reduces the risk of ruining the caulk job by getting it wet too early from incidental rain or water contact.
+In addition, DAP 3.0™ is 100% waterproof and is water resistant in 30 minutes which reduces the risk of ruining the caulk job.
 For exterior projects, you can seal up gaps and cracks just 30 minutes before rain is forecasted.
 Also, DAP 3.0™ offers extreme temperature use so it can be applied in temperatures ranging from 20°F to 120°F.”